opennorth/opennorth.ca/collections/_posts/2019/2019-06-10-two-stories-of-open-government-from-s-o-paulo-and-santiago-what-we-learned-about-local-inclusion.md

   - applied research lab
 description: Thoughts from the OGP Summit 2019 Local Side Event.
 ---
+This is the second in a series of posts from the Applied Research Lab with reflections from the Open Government Partnership Summit 2019.

 ## Giving meaning to inclusion

 The Open Government Partnership (OGP) Summit 2019 provided a platform for participants to share their locally-initiated open government projects.
 Throughout the week we heard from speakers ranging from city officials to activists, and even a family that carried out a project to visualize their country’s budget spending.
 Clearly, open government can be the business of everyone.
 And in fact, this was an recurrent theme (and question) that permeated the conference.